Community health centers in the United States: History

+As the war on poverty expanded, the federal government began to recognize the need for a more organized and sustainable approach to healthcare in underserved areas.
+With increasing federal involvement and funding from programs like the OEO, the model of community health centers began to take shape, providing critical care to low-income populations.
 In the early 1970s, the health centers program was transferred to the Department of Health, Education, and Welfare (HEW).
 The HEW has since become the U.S. Department of Health and Human Services (HHS).
 Within HHS, the Health Resources and Services Administration (HRSA), Bureau of Primary Health Care (BPHC) currently administers the program.
+However, despite the federal backing, funding cuts in the 1970s and 1980s, low reimbursement rates, and political opposition hindered the expansion of CHCs.

-Community health centers are primarily funded by Medicaid payments and federal grants set up by Section 330 of the Public Health Service Act.
+By the early 2000s, community health centers (CHCs) were supported by policies from the Centers for Medicare and Medicaid Services, HRSA and the Affordable Care Act.
+These shifts highlighted the ongoing struggle of community health centers to provide comprehensive care despite funding challenges.
+In response, community health centers began relying more heavily on Medicaid payments and federal grants set up by Section 330 of the Public Health Service Act.
 In 2010, the Community Health Center Fund was created by Congress to aid in the expansion of community health centers.
 Since the 2013 fiscal year, discretionary funding from Congress has flatlined at approximately $1.5 billion but increased to $1.6 billion in 2018 via the Consolidated Appropriations Act of 2018.
 Funding has increased for CHCs, allowing them to increase their reach, staffing, and the services they can provide.
 Between 2010 and 2017, the number of operating sites increased by over 4,000, and shares of centers providing mental health services increased by 22%.

 Since the Affordable Care Act's expansion of Medicaid, a challenge facing community health centers—and the health care safety net as a whole—is how to attract newly insured patients, who now have more options in terms of where to seek care, in order to remain financially viable.

 The evolution of the terminology used to describe what are now called "community health centers" is crucial to understanding their history and how they are contextualized in the United States social safety net.
-When they were titled "neighborhood health centers", heavy emphasis was placed on grassroots community involvement and empowerment.
-Since, the terms have shifted to "community health centers" and "Federally Qualified Health Centers", indicating how these clinics have transformed into government provisions, and are now subject to bureaucratization.
-While CHCs still retain their historical commitment to responding to community needs, through mechanisms such as requiring at least 51% of governing board members to be patients at the health center, their positioning as a government provision makes CHCs responsible for meeting federal requirements as well.
+To qualify as FQHC, CHCs receive cost-related reimbursement rates from Medicare or Medicaid, operate as a non-profit, and require a patient-majority community board.
+CHCs retain their historical commitment to responding to community needs, through mechanisms such as requiring at least 51% of governing board members to be patients at the health center.